 Lastly, during the course of the class you will write a final research paper of approximately 13-15 pages, double spaced, 12 point font (about 3250-3750 words).
+This assignment will be handed out Tuesday of Week 6 (October 7); a paper proposal is due Monday the week after break (October 22) by noon to Moodle, and the final paper is due Monday of finals week (December 10) by noon to Moodle.
 This paper should explore some aspect of an empirical social network.
 This term paper is open-ended and may incorporate network data that you collect, or you may choose to use already existing network data (such as our own, or that of others available for download).

 You are free to choose and analyze any network data set that is of interest to you.
-In the past, students have analyzed such topics as music collaborations, relationships among bloggers, Reed networks (student study, committee membership relations, etc.), organization interlocks, citation analysis, and a host of other interesting topics.
-Regardless of the topic you choose, your project should be motivated by a substantive or theoretical research question, and based on a general sociological understanding of network theory and analysis as presented in the class readings and laboratory sessions.
+In the past, students have analyzed such topics as music collaborations, relationships among bloggers, Reed networks (student study, committee membership relations, etc.), organization interlocks, international trade, citation analysis, and a host of other interesting topics.
+Regardless of the topic you choose, your project should be motivated by a substantive or theoretical research question, and based on a general sociological/political understanding of network theory and analysis as presented in the class readings and laboratory sessions.